mattrussi/gitlab-com-runbooks/docs/patroni/build_cluster_from_snapshot.md

 Standby Clusters are physically replicated clusters, that stream or recover WALs from the source Patroni/PostgreSQL database, but have an independent Patroni configuration and management, therefore can be promoted if required.

-This runbook describes the whole procedure and several takeaways to help you to create a new Patrony Standby Clusters from scratch.
+This runbook describes the whole procedure and several takeaways to help you to create a new Patroni Standby Clusters from scratch.

 ## 1. <a name='Pre-requisites'></a>Pre-requisites